falone/kindle_highlights_2_notion/README.md

   ✅ Insert content
   ✅ Update content
 - Click Submit
-- Copy the Internal Integration Token — you’ll use this as NOTION_API_KEY in your .env or stack.env
+- Copy the Internal Integration Token — you’ll use this as NOTION_API_KEY in your .env

 ### 2️⃣ Share Your Notion Database with the Integration
 - Navigate to the database you want the integration to access.